Title: Gideon: Boer Blood

-CH: The topic is unique.
-Where did you get the idea for this book?
+CH: Where did you get the inspiration for this book?

-CH: The main character had low self-esteem due to burn scars and was being bullied at school.
-Was it hard creating believable situations and issues or did you take them from real life and elaborate?
+CH: Was it hard creating believable situations and issues or did you take them from real life and elaborate?

-CH: Where do you get inspiration for your characters?
+CH: Where did you get inspiration for your characters?

 CH: Which character was hardest to write?